biocontext-ai/registry/README.md

 ## MCP Server Submission Checklist

-Please copy and complete the following checklist in your pull request description:
+Please complete the following checklist in your pull request description.
+This checklist should be included automatically when opening new PRs.

 - [ ] **Unique Identifier**: The `id` field is unique and follows the format `https://github.com/<github_user>/<repository_name>`
 - [ ] **Schema Compliance**: The `meta.yaml` file fully complies with the schema defined in `schema.json`.
 I have run the `pre-commit` hook to confirm.